Do you ever wonder if you should follow a Ketogenic diet or low-fat diet?

 With a ketogenic diet, you won’t feel deprived because you have a wide choice of whole food to pick from.
 Keto diet includes foods like meats, seafood, cheese, non-starchy vegetables and fruits, nuts and seeds, and healthy fats.

 So it is easier to stick to a Keto diet than a low-fat diet because low carb foods help to control appetite.
-Low carb foods tend to be less addictive so you feel satisfied after eating.
+Also, low carb foods tend to be less addictive so you feel satisfied after eating.

 Eliminating carbs from your diet also helps to control your blood sugar level, preventing it from spikes which will cause more craving for carb.